The Tom Johnson Lectureship presents 47th Vice President of the United States Joe Biden

 - - -

-The 47th Vice President of the United States Joe Biden will serve as the fifth annual Tom Johnson lecturer.
-The lecture will be held in the LBJ Auditorium on Tuesday, Oct.
-3 at 6 p.m.
+The 47th Vice President of the United States Joe Biden served as the fifth annual Tom Johnson Lectureship featured guest.
+The conversation was moderated by Mark K. Updegrove, the former director of the LBJ Presidential Library.

 Joseph Biden, Jr., represented Delaware for 36 years in the U.S. Senate before serving as 47th Vice President of the United States from 2009 to 2017.
 As the vice president, Biden addressed important issues facing the nation and represented America abroad, traveling over 1.2 million miles to more than 50 countries.
 He convened sessions of the President's Cabinet, led interagency efforts, and worked with Congress in his fight to raise the living standards of middle-class Americans, reduce gun violence, address violence against women, and end cancer as we know it.